 Dates and tickets

-The exhibition runs from Thursday, December 19th, 2019 to Sunday, April 19th, 2020.
-Remember that the handwritten extracts from Beethoven’s Ninth Symphony go back to Berlin a month early.
+The exhibition runs from December 19th, 2019 to January 10th, 2021.
+Remember that the handwritten extracts from Beethoven’s Ninth Symphony go back to Berlin early.

 The State Hall opens Tuesdays to Sundays from 10am to 6pm (9pm on Thursdays).
 The hall closes early on December 24th and opens on two special Mondays: December 30th and January 6th.